 Genesis 5:29 “…and he (Lamech) called his name Noah, saying, This same shall comfort us in our work and in the toil of our hands, which cometh because of the ground which Jehovah hath cursed.”

 So Noah is said to come to comfort the people because of the suffering they experience due to the ground Jehovah has cursed.
-Initially I feel this points to the curse Jehovah put upon Adam, and Noah was their reprieve.
+Initially I feel this points to the curse Jehovah put upon Adam, and Noah was their reprieve, a reset if you will.
 So, without peeking into the future, will the ground no longer be cursed thanks to Noah?
 Will the earth provide its strength now that he is here?
 Must read on to find out.